 Under the provisions of the Landlord and Tenant Act 1987 ("the 1987 Act") qualifying tenants of flats have a right to buy their freehold on a proposed disposal of the landlord's interest to a third party.
 That right is known as "a right of first refusal".

 Why buy your freehold?

 Freehold purchase gives leaseholders more control over managing and maintaining their building.

-Following completion of the freehold purchase, the leaseholders will have the ability to grant themselves 999 year leases at a peppercorn rent which can be expected to increase the value of their flats.
+Following completion of the freehold purchase, the leaseholders will have the ability to grant themselves 999 year leases at a peppercorn rent which can be expected to increase the value of their flats and improve their marketability.

 Who is a qualifying tenant?

 For the purpose of a right of first refusal, a person is a qualifying tenant if he or she is a tenant of a flat under a tenancy.
 The right of first refusal applies equally to tenants under a long lease or a short lease.
 However, the right of first refusal does not apply to an assured shorthold tenancy.

 If a person owns three or more flats in the building, he or she will not be a qualifying tenant in respect of any of those flats.

 Following the service of the landlord's Offer Notice (also known as "a Section 5 Notice"), the landlord's offer must be accepted by qualifying tenants representing more than 50 per cent of the flats in the building.

 An Acceptance Notice must be served within the period specified in the Offer Notice.
 The qualifying tenants must act together and not independently.
 This means that one Acceptance Notice must be served by all the qualifying tenants who wish to participate in the right of first refusal.